claasd/caffoa.net/README.md

 It uses [OpenAPI.NET](https://github.com/microsoft/OpenAPI.NET) for parsing the openapi spec.

+# Required nuget packages

+You will need to install the following nuget packages:
+* `Microsoft.NET.Sdk.Functions` obviously
+* `Microsoft.Azure.Functions.Extensions` for function dependency injection
+* `CdIts.Caffoa` for caffoa interfaces and default implementations

 # Usage

 As code generation needs a lot of configuration, all configuration is done using a config file in yaml format.